 2. Availability of Add-ons

-Every content management system comes bundled with several add-ons that allows site owners to customize theme appearance, add new features and so on.
+Every content management system comes bundled with several add-ons that allow site owners to customize theme appearance, add new features, and so on.

 Magento: Magento being an e-commerce platform only offers (paid and free) templates suited for putting up an online shop.
-In contrary, WordPress themes can be used to build any kind of website – be it an online portal, a corporate site, portfolio, and much more.
-However just like WordPress plugins, Magento extensions can be used to embed additional functionality into your online storefront.
+On the contrary, WordPress themes can be used to build any kind of website – be it an online portal, a corporate site, a portfolio, and much more.
+However, just like WordPress plugins, Magento extensions can be used to embed additional functionality into your online storefront.
 For instance, several checkout extensions are available on the web that makes the checkout process of an e-store a hassle-free process.